Domain 3 — Security Architecture and EngineeringRoss Anderson Matthew Green

 |Star property||No write down|

-Conversely, focused on integrity and therefore trustworthiness.
-The easiest analogy is to think of a village with a monastery, where the monks are copying scriptures.
+The Biba model, on the other hand, is focused on integrity and therefore trustworthiness.
+The easiest analogy is to think of a village with a monastery, where the monks copy scriptures.
 You only trust the integrity, thus the meaning or accuracy, of a document from above: Belief or trust flows down, not up.

-- The chief priest, being the most enlightened being in the village, does not read or believe the possibly faulty copies of the monks, let alone the villagers' uninspired output.
+- The chief priest, being the most enlightened being in the village, does not read or believe the possibly faulty copies produced by the monks, let alone the villagers' uninspired output.

 - Villagers should read and believe scriptures copied by the monks.
 They also should believe the less frequent publications from the chief priest.

-This has similar formal properties with converse meanings:
+This has similar formal properties with converse meanings when you compare this to Bell—LaPadula:

 |Simple Integrity property||No read down